 - Real estate is cyclical by nature.
 When the economy is bad, the real estate sector is often adversely affected.
-This means that “if you have skills to put a deal together, you should also have the skills to take it apart – if and when it gets into trouble,” says Laura Ciabarra, partner at Dechert.
-“Prior to the financial crisis you didn't need to know both sides, but now there's a wonderful opportunity for young attorneys to acquire both sets of skills and they should definitely take advantage of that.”
+This means that "if you have skills to put a deal together, you should also have the skills to take it apart – if and when it gets into trouble," says Dechert partner Laura Ciabarra.

 - A transaction is truly a team-oriented affair; there will always be more than one attorney working on the deal.
-Therefore, having the ability to collaborate well with others is a must, in addition to coping with the stressful nature of deadlines.
+As such, having the ability to collaborate well with others is a must, in addition to coping with the stress of deadlines.

-- “In the week or so leading up to the completion of a deal, you'll probably find yourself in the office every day working until midnight,” explains Ciabarra.
-“I don't think I've ever worked on a transaction without there being that final week or two of craziness.”
-However, she describes real estate lawyers as “deal junkies” who thrive on the hectic nature of the closing stages, with everyone pulling together to reach a successful conclusion.
+- "In the week or so leading up to the completion of a deal, you'll probably find yourself in the office every day working until midnight," Ciabarra explains.
+"I don't think I've ever worked on a transaction without there being that final week or two of craziness."
+However, she describes real estate lawyers as "deal junkies" who thrive hectic nature of the closing stages, with everyone pulling together to reach a successful conclusion.

 - Real estate lawyers tend to have a variety of projects in hand at any one time, which requires exceptional organizational skills.

 - The work is often highly tax-driven.
-When it comes to the more complex transactions, understanding the tax goals and limitations that exist is particularly useful.
+When it comes to the more complex transactions, understanding the relevant tax goals and limitations is particularly useful.

-- Unlike corporate lawyers, who may have no more than a CD-ROM to mark the end of a deal, real estate lawyers have a physical result that can be seen, touched, visited, lived in and worked in.
+- Unlike corporate lawyers, who may have no more than a compute file to mark the end of a deal, real estate lawyers have a physical result that can be seen, touched, visited, lived and worked in.